April 2-82012

 Getting tired of the action on the greens?
 Don't worry, not every local site is related to golf.
 Augusta is full of history and these attractions are proof.
 Here are some of the places that Augustans show guests when they come to town.

-At the Augusta Canal National Heritage Area Interpretive Center at Enterprise Mill you'll learn the stories of people, progress and promise of a unique piece of American history.
-The Canal Interpretive Center that tells the story of how a city used its waterways to reinvent itself and define its destiny.
+Augusta Canal National Heritage Area: At the Augusta Canal National Heritage Area Discovery Center at Enterprise Mill you'll learn the stories of people, progress and promise of a unique piece of American history.
+The Discovery Center tells the story of how a city used its waterways to reinvent itself and define its destiny.
 The Center has been developed by the Augusta Canal Authority in partnership with the National Park Service.

 Augusta Museum of History